 I said I had a wee cheeky secret to avoid losing your cabin bag to the checked in pile….
 A great workaround is these hybrid carry-ons because you can whack on the straps and wear as a backpack while the airport staff are planting stickers on the rest of the suitcase suckers.

 Durability comes down to the type of materials used and the ergonomics of the bag.
 You want a trustworthy nylon-based material which wipes clean and also keeps the wet out.
-Winged material over zip tracks is ideal to keep the rain from soaking through or alternatively, buy a waterproof bag like this trusted Osprey one (I used the daypack version).
+Winged material over zip tracks is ideal to keep the rain from soaking through or alternatively, buy a waterproof bag like (I used the daypack version).
 Zips, finger pulls, grab handles, telescopic handles and wheels must be strong too or you can say goodbye to them (I was shedding straps during a West to East Coast USA trip after cheaping out with a $50 hybrid bag!)

 For this carry-on bag guide, we will not be reviewing at bags bigger than 22” x 18″ x 10″/56 x 45 x 25 cm which is the standard size of dimensions stated by the Internation Air Transport Association.
 Please check the size of bags against airlines you will be travelling with, we cannot guarantee they adhere to the IATA guidelines.
 Naturally, the less faff on the bag, the bigger the capacity.
 If you want maximum room for the likes of multi-seasonal travel, drop the rolling bags and go for wheel-free luggage.
 We will be looking at backpacks from 40L.